 We create new comfortable dining spaces with an open kitchen decorated with local fresh fruits and vegetables, shared tables, an array of collections on shelves, souvenirs, books, plants and ornaments.

-- 2. An overview of the industry
+2. An overview of the industry

-- (1) The current status and development of the industry
+(1) The current status and development of the industry

-- A. Real estate development industry